Dyymon/maturitni-informatika/README.md

   - These will be given graded me in the lessons

 ### Exams
-  - There will be at two to three exams through the year
+  - There will be two to three exams through the year

 #### Python Exam
   - Will be mainly about basic programing and algorithms